djienne/VOLUME_FARMER_HL/README.md

 🎯 **WHY IS THIS IMPORTANT?**
 ✅ Unlocks sub-accounts on Hyperliquid

-✅ Grants “Institutional” status on Liminal for an easy to use Delta Neutral strategy (positions executed on your account), profitability ~5-40% APR
+✅ Grants “Institutional” status on Liminal for an easy to use Delta Neutral strategy (positions executed directly on your account), profitability ~5-40% APR

 ✅ Increases your chances for a future Hyperliquid airdrop and potentially other ecosystem projects